fnprice/GPX_Toolbox/README.md

 ### Executing program

 * Navigate to the .pyt file in the Catalog window of ArcMap and double click to run
-* Add the .pyt to ArcToolBox for easier access
+* Add the .pyt to ArcToolbox for easier access

 ## Authors